GrumpyOldTroll/draft-ietf-mnat/draft-jholland-mboned-mnat.md

 This section lists use cases where a global (S,G) may not be possible to transport within a network, requiring the use of some kind of encapsulation or address translation in order to adequately communicate the group membership for packet replication within the network, or in order to perform the forwarding for the subscribed traffic within the network.

- * Global IPv6 (S,G)s subscribed from within an IPv4-only network, or global IPv4 (S,G)s subscribed from within an IPv6-only network.
+ 1. Global IPv6 (S,G)s subscribed from within an IPv4-only network, or global IPv4 (S,G)s subscribed from within an IPv6-only network.
- * Networks with legacy devices that support only IGMPv2 or MLDv1, or otherwise do not support SSM and cannot discover the external sources without the use of non-standard services since interdomain any-source multicast has been deprecated (see {{RFC8815}}).
+ 2. Networks with legacy devices that support only IGMPv2 or MLDv1, or otherwise do not support SSM and cannot discover the external sources without the use of non-standard services since interdomain any-source multicast has been deprecated (see {{RFC8815}}).
- * Networks that ingest external multicast traffic in a way that the route to the source of the traffic does not go through the ingest point may need to use a different source so that the Reverse Path Forwarding (RPF) can find the correct network location for the ingest.
+ 3. Networks that ingest external multicast traffic in a way that the route to the source of the traffic does not go through the ingest point may need to use a different source so that the Reverse Path Forwarding (RPF) can find the correct network location for the ingest.
- * Networks that provision multicast transport and packet replication channels with static routing instead of dynamic tree-building protocols like PIM-SM {{RFC7761}}.
+ 4. Networks that provision multicast transport and packet replication channels with static routing instead of dynamic tree-building protocols like PIM-SM {{RFC7761}}.
+ 5. Networks using VLAN {{IEEE-802.1Q}} for traffic segregation and has Layer 2 access devices that assign VLAN tags according to MAC addresses will get MAC address collisions among multicast groups.
+Because the bits used for the multicast addresses come from the bottom 23 bits of the destination group address as described in {{RFC1112}}, and those bits can collide between groups, especially in SSM.
+This breaks the traffic segregation in such devices.

 A note elaborating on the use of static routing for multicast groups: